 Galvin La Chapelle, 35 Spital Square, E1 6DY

-Inspired by the pavement cafés of France, this characterful Chelsea café serves a simple vegetarian à la carte that would be difficult to find even in Paris.
-Dishes include endive salad with Roquefort and fine green haricot beans, and a lovely Provençal tian.
+Inspired by the pavement cafés of France, this characterful Chelsea café serves a simple à la carte with an influx of vegetarian choices that would be difficult to find even in Paris.
+Omelettes, salads, sandwiches and hors d'oeuvres offer plenty of meat-free options like endive salad with Roquefort, and Jerusalem artichoke soup.
+As you might expect from a French restaurant, cheese is big business here.
+One for the veggies rather than vegans, perhaps.

 Colbert, 50-52 Sloane Square, SW1W 8AX

-A classic grand café inspired by the Alsatian brasserie heritage, this handsome Islington venue serves a small, charming vegetarian à la carte.
-Tartes flambees are the focal point here, but there are also soups, salads, and classic egg and cheese dishes.
+A classic grand café inspired by the Alsatian brasserie heritage, this handsome Islington venue serves a small, charming vegetarian menu formule.
+For £27.50, dig into three courses of simple delights including celeriac remoulade and the restaurant's house quiche.
+The beloved mushroom tartes flambée resides all on the all-day menu, but there are also soups, salads, and classic egg and cheese dishes.

 Bellanger, 9 Islington Green, N1